-- 1. Provide an RDMA data transfer model for iSCSI that enables direct in order or out of order data placement of SCSI data into pre-allocated SCSI buffers while maintaining in order data delivery. - 5.
-Allow initiator and target implementations to utilize generic RDMA-Capable Controllers such as RNICs, or implement iSCSI and iSER in software (not require iSCSI or iSER specific assists in the RDMA-Capable Protocol or RDMA-Capable Controller). - 6.
-Require full and only generic RDMA-Capable Protocol functionality at both the initiator and the target. - 3.1.3 Adjustment to Section 2.3 Protocol Overview
+1. Provide an RDMA data transfer model for iSCSI that enables direct in order or out of order data placement of SCSI data into pre-allocated SCSI buffers while maintaining in order data delivery.

+5. Allow initiator and target implementations to utilize generic RDMA-Capable Controllers such as RNICs, or implement iSCSI and iSER in software (not require iSCSI or iSER specific assists in the RCP implementation or RDMA-Capable Controller).

+6. Require full and only generic RCP functionality at both the initiator and the target.

+3.2.3 Adjustment to Section 2.3 Protocol Overview